jianweif/OptimalGradCheckpointing/README.md

 |    DARTS Cifar10    | (64, 3, 32, 32) |  5627  |  1115 |  80% | 0.318 | 0.494 |      55%      |

 The memory numbers in the table are calculated after removing stationary memory cost such as model weights and pytorch cuda interface.

+## Updates
+Next step: More tests and bug fix in automatic computation graph parser

+2021.06.17, we implemented automatic computation graph parser using torch.jit!
+Now user can input an arbitrary pytorch model (nn.module) and runs optimal gradient checkpointing solver without manually parsing the computation graph.

 ## Installation

 ### Requirements: